Jeffrey Boam: The Phantom and late scripts

 Paramount hired Boam in 1992 to write a script for The Phantom, based on Lee Falk's comic strip character, with Joe Dante to direct.
 The box office failure of The Shadow, a similarly-themed period adventure, put the film on hold for several years.
 Boam's original script was intended to be a funny spoof of The Phantom.
 The studio restarted the film with Simon Wincer as director, who had Boam make changes to the original script, including a decision to keep the screenplay close in style and tone to the source material.
 Dante said that "nobody seemed to notice it was written to be funny, so it was—disastrously—played straight."

 Boam worked on screenplay drafts for a feature-length movie based on the DC Comics World War II hero Sgt.
 Rock, which was not produced.

+In a 1995 interview, Boam expressed an interest to rewrite and polish the Star Wars scripts George Lucas had written for the Star Wars prequel trilogy.
+Lucas ultimately wrote and directed all of those films himself.

+Boam worked with George Lucas again in the fourth Indiana Jones film at some point before his death in 2000; Boam and Lucas came up with placing the title character in a nuke town only for him to survive the atomic blast inside a fridge during the middle of the story.
+Such a set-piece survived through the screenplay's various iterations that ultimately turned into Indiana Jones and the Kingdom of the Crystal Skull in 2008, written by David Koepp, albeit the scene was placed around the film's first act instead.

 Writing style

 Boam's action film scripts are character-driven and mixed with humor.
 He told The New York Times that he had no problem writing a contrived plot in service of character interactions.
 "Plot tries to engage intellectually, but that's not how an audience responds," he said, adding, "I want emotional reaction, not intellectual engagement.
 An audience wants to be wound up because it enjoys the pop at the end when it's liberated."
 Writing in Scr(i)pt magazine, Ray Morton said that Boam's scripts "showed a strong feel for genre and story construction as well as a solid aptitude for creating robust, well-developed characters, and clever, witty dialogue."

 He rarely outlined a script, preferring to finish a story in his head, and then write the draft.
 Boam said, "I don't have any kind of routine, where I do notes or outlines or character sketches.
 I just try and live with it in my head, until it's ready to be spat out."
 He wrote every weekday, from 10:00 am to 6:00 pm, without taking breaks.